RANDCorporation/Artists-in-the-Pandemic/README.md

 Reference: Sarah Flood, Miriam King, Renae Rodgers, Steven Ruggles and J. Robert Warren.
 Integrated Public Use Microdata Series, Current Population Survey: Version 7.0 [dataset].
 Minneapolis, MN: IPUMS, 2020. https://doi.org/10.18128/D030.V7.0

+Update: December 10, 2020.
+Both do files conducting the analysis for "The Disaster is a Pandemic for Artists" and "Arts and Cultural Workers are Especially Vulnerable" were updated.
+Originally, designers were being excluded from the analysis because of the following misspecification: 2361 <= occ <= 2630.
+This has been corrected to the following to ensure designers are included: 2361 <= occ <= 2640.

 ## Project Members:

 James Marrone (jmarrone@rand.org)